bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 - If the operation returns an _Error_, the JSON response is: [Error](#3322-error).

-#### 3.5.3.14. device opp start-server
+#### 4.4.3.14. device opp start-daemon

-Start an Object Push server.
-The Object Push server will listen for any incoming files and send file-transfer events accordingly.
+Start an Object Push daemon.
+The Object Push daemon will listen for any incoming files and send file-transfer events accordingly.

 | Option      | Required | Default Value | Description                                                 |